cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Only if asked, include testimonials or references from colleagues and mentors who can vouch for our skills and character.
 This third-party validation often carries more weight than self-praise and provides a more credible and balanced view of our professional persona.

-Acknowledging weaknesses and persevering through setbacks shows growth and is appealing to employers
+Acknowledging weaknesses and persevering through setbacks shows growth and is appealing to good employers.

 I think it's actually good when someone talks about his weaknesses and criticizes himself.
 I have great respect for individuals who acknowledge their mistakes and demonstrate a willingness to learn and grow from there.